-The OCI portion of the 2017 Fall Recruiting Program at Chicago-Kent begins on Monday, August 7, 2017 and ends in late October 2017 with the majority of the interviews taking place between August 7 and August 18.
-Students are able to view participating employers on Symplicity beginning on Monday, June 5, 2017.
-Students can begin bidding for interviews on Wednesday, July 5, 2017.
-Information about the program and registration process can be found on this website and there will be a mandatory Fall Recruiting Information Session on Tuesday, June 6, 2017.
+The OCI portion of the 2019 Fall Recruiting Program at Chicago-Kent begins on Monday, August 5, 2019, with the majority of the interviews taking place between August 5 and August 16.
+Students are able to view participating employers in Symplicity beginning on Monday, June 3, 2019.
+Students can begin bidding for interviews on Monday, July 1, 2019.
+Information about the program and registration process can be found on this website and there will be a mandatory Fall Recruiting Information Session on Tuesday, June 4, 2019.
 Please review all information below and in the links in the navigation bar thoroughly to determine if you would like to participate and how to go about registering.

 Who is Eligible to Participate?

-- For full-time students, those who will be 2Ls (graduating in May 2019) and 3Ls (graduating in May 2018) are eligible to participate in the program.
+- For full-time students, those who will be 2Ls (graduating in May 2021) and 3Ls (graduating in May 2020) are eligible to participate in the program.
 2Ls will interview for summer associate/summer law clerk positions.
-3Ls will interview for full-time, entry level attorney positions after graduation.
+3Ls will interview for full-time, entry-level attorney positions after graduation.

-- Our office will roll over all students into their new class years (2L, 3L) over the summer.
+- Our office will roll over all students into their new class years (2L, 3L) in the Symplicity system over the summer.
 You MUST not change your class year or graduation date in Symplicity prior to June 1st.
-On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
-If your class year or graduation date is incorrect, please make the change on or after June 5.
+On June 3, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
+If your class year or graduation date is incorrect, please make the change on or after June 3.

-- Our office will roll over all students into their new class years (2L, 3L) over the summer.
-All part-time students who plan to graduate in May 2019 or December 2018 must be listed in Symplicity as 2Ls for the purpose of participating in OCI.
-All part-time students who plan to graduate in May 2018 or December 2017 must be listed in Symplicity as 3Ls for the purpose of participating in OCI.
+- Our office will roll over all students into their new class years (2L, 3L) in the Symplicity system over the summer.
+All part-time students who plan to graduate in May 2021 or December 2020 must be listed in Symplicity as 2Ls for the purpose of participating in OCI.
+All part-time students who plan to graduate in May 2020 or December 2019 must be listed in Symplicity as 3Ls for the purpose of participating in OCI.
 You MUST not change your class year or graduation date in Symplicity prior to June 1st.
-On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
-If your class year or graduation date is incorrect, please make the change on or after June 5.
+On June 3, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
+If your class year or graduation date is incorrect, please make the change on or after June 3.

 On-Campus Interview Employers and Hiring Criteria

-This year, most on-campus employers will visit campus between August 7th and August 18th.
+This year, most on-campus interview employers will visit campus between August 5th and August 16th.
 However, there may be a few employers who wish to interview later, even into November.
-Participating students should review the online list of OCI employers (and their respective hiring criteria) in Symplicity in the Document Library.
-These lists will be available for viewing by Monday, June 5, 2017.
-Students can begin registering and bidding on employers in Symplicity on Wednesday, July 5, 2017.
-Interview schedules will be determined through a partial pre-select and partial lottery system.
-Employers will have the opportunity to review the application materials of all students who placed a bid on that employer and may pre-select students to interview in up to 50% of the employer's interview slots.
-The Career Services Office (CSO) uses a computerized scheduling lottery system to match on-campus recruiters with students and create the remaining 50% of the employer's interview schedule.
-This program takes into account student class and work schedules (students may not interview during a scheduled class time), student preferences for particular employers, and any hiring criteria required by employers.
+Participating students should carefully review the list of OCI employers (and their respective hiring criteria) in Symplicity in the "OCI" tab.
+The list will be available for viewing by Monday, June 3, 2019.
+Students can begin registering and bidding on employers in Symplicity on Monday, July 1, 2019.
+Interview schedules will be determined through a pre-select system.
+In other words, employers will have the opportunity to review the application materials of all students who placed a bid on that employer and will pre-select students to interview.
+The Career Services Office (CSO) uses a computerized scheduling system to create the on-campus interview employer's interview schedule, taking into account student class schedules (students may not interview during a scheduled class time).

-Hiring criteria listed for each employer has been set by the employer; the CSO does not set this criteria.
+Required and/or preferred hiring criteria listed for each employer has been set by the employer; the CSO does not set this criteria.
 The majority of these employers, especially the very large law firms, seek students who have attained academic excellence and other achievements such as Law Review or Moot Court.
 Some firms are looking for additional credentials, such as accounting, engineering, or technical backgrounds.
-Others may be evaluating candidates on their past professional work experience, such as teaching, insurance work or health care experience.
+Others may be evaluating candidates on their past professional work experience.
 Students should research the employers and know the qualifications they require before bidding.
 The hiring criteria for each employer may be viewed in Symplicity.